Huawei P50 series are now official | Pocketnow

 Huawei P50 Pro

-The Huawei P50 Pro is equipped with a large 6.6-inch flexible OLED FHD+ resolution and 120Hz high refresh rate curved display.
-The Huawei P50 Pro will be available in multiple configurations, including 8GB of memory and 128/256/512GB of storage, and 12GB of RAM and 512GB of storage.
+The Huawei P50 Pro is equipped with a large 6.6-inch flexible OLED FHD+ resolution and 120Hz high refresh rate, and 300Hz touch sampling rate curved display.
+It also features XD Fusion Pro, which is an image fusion system that can double the gathered light, compared to the P40 Pro.
+It can also increase the dynamic range by 28%.

+The Huawei P50 Pro will be available in two versions – including one rocking a Kirin 9000 chipset, and another with Snapdragon 888.
+It will be available in multiple configurations, including 8GB of memory and 128/256/512GB of storage, and there’ll also be a higher-end model with 12GB of RAM and 512GB of storage.
 The storage will be expandable via an NM memory card up to 256GB.

 The quad-camera setup on the back consists of a 50MP primary camera, 40MP monochrome sensor, a 13MP ultrawide angle camera, and a 64MP telephoto camera with OIS image stabilization and 3.5x optical zoom.
 The camera also supports 100x digital zoom.
 On the front, there is a 13MP ultrawide angle to spice up your selfie game.
 The battery has a capacity of 4,360 mAh, and it supports reverse wireless charging.